TheSillyBoi/MCrandomstuff/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-### Disclaimer: I am very knew to Minecraft Modding at the time of making this
+### Disclaimer: I am very new to Minecraft Modding, and the Java Programming Language at the time of making this

 <p align="right">(<a href="#readme-top">back to top</a>)</p>